essdot/js-lessons/doc/functions.md

 ## Function statements & expressions

 JavaScript's grammar has two ways of defining functions: the function statement and the function expression.
-By the rules of JavaScript's syntax, if the first token in a statement is `function`, it is a function statement.
-Otherwise it is a function expression.
+By the rules of JavaScript's syntax, if the first token in a statement is `function`, then that statement is a function statement.
+Otherwise, `function` is the first token of a function expression.

 A function expression evaluates to the function.
 A function statement, on the other hand, does not.
 So function statements cannot be directly invoked.
+Function statements define functions, which can later be invoked by name -- that name being an expression, which evaluates to a function, which can be invoked.

 This means that the following results in a syntax error: